Celebrate Women’s Equality Day at Work! [Tips+Ideas]

 Don't let any important holiday, like Women's Equality Day, slip by unnoticed!
 Stay ahead of the game with Cooleaf's HR Holiday Calendar.

-Support your staff by providing connections to support groups and professional empowerment groups in their sector or niche.
+Support your staff by providing connections to support groups and professional empowerment groups in their industry, niche, or interest.

 Consider sectors like Finance where women are still a large minority in boardrooms and on staff.
 In 2023, numerous professional networks exist explicitly to help support and celebrate Women, such as the Financial Women's Association, Women's Bond Club, and 100 Women In Finance.

-- DEIB Metrics: One of the most effective ways to ensure that gender equality is celebrated and amplified within the workplace is by understanding your DEIB Metrics.
-And by that, we mean taking an honest audit of your staff, understanding gender parity and pay parity throughout the organization.
+We mean taking an honest audit of your staff, and understanding gender parity and pay parity throughout the organization, looking over roles and departments.
 By having this level of knowledge, you can make informed decisions on where to focus DEIB initiatives and create internal policies that can help celebrate diversity and challenge any inequality or gender discrimination practices that may be in place.

 An effective and very tangible way to impact opportunities for women in the workplace is by offering internships to young women and girls straight out of mandated education, especially in sectors where women are underrepresented, like in Tech, Finance, and Logistics.